jinghuazhao/GWAS-course/doc/SpiroMeta+UKB_summary.md

-### Rationale for high yield of significant SNPs,
+### Rationale for high yield of significant SNPs

-(1) implication of multiple molecules in each pathway will be needed to build an accurate picture of the pathways underpinning development of COPD.
+1. implication of multiple molecules in each pathway will be needed to build an accurate picture of the pathways underpinning development of COPD.
-(2) not all proteins identified will be druggable.
+2. not all proteins identified will be druggable.
-(3) combining information across multiple variants can improve prediction of disease susceptibility.
+3. combining information across multiple variants can improve prediction of disease susceptibility.

 ### Aims

-(1) to generate a high yield of genetic markers associated with lung function; (2) to confirm and fine-map previously reported lung function signals; (3) to investigate the putative causal genes and biological pathways through which lung function–associated variants act, and their wider pleiotropic effects on other traits;
+1. to generate a high yield of genetic markers associated with lung function;
+2. to confirm and fine-map previously reported lung function signals;
+3. to investigate the putative causal genes and biological pathways through which lung function–associated variants act, and their wider pleiotropic effects on other traits;
-(4) to generate a weighted genetic risk score for lung function and test its association with COPD susceptibility in individuals of European and other ancestries.
+4. to generate a weighted genetic risk score for lung function and test its association with COPD susceptibility in individuals of European and other ancestries.

 ### Outcome/data (321,047 UKB+79,055 SpiroMeta)